TechHutTV/homelab/proxy/README.md

-# Work in progress

-# NGINX Proxy Manager for Local and External Domains (and DDNS)
+# External Proxy and Internal Top-Level Domains

+This is going to be an overview of my setup for connecting to specific services through a proxy and DDNS combo, local top-level domain names, and how I connect to the internal home network remotley with Twingate.

 This is done on Proxmox with an LXC running Ubuntu 22.04 and Docker.
 However, these steps will work with any Docker installation.
 If you want details on installing Docker and a breif overview of all the basics you need to know to get started checkout our [7 Docker Basics for Beginners](https://techhut.tv/7-docker-basics-for-beginner).

 ## Installing NGINX Proxy Manager
 This is done with the [Docker Compose file](https://github.com/TechHutTV/homelab/blob/main/proxy/compose.yaml) within this reposity.
 Do note I made some customizations for how I specifically like to set it up.
-I've changed some of the external ports to access 80, 443, and the GUI for NGINX Proxy Manager as well as placing the storage within a folder in my home directory.
-Please change these as needed or use the [offical compose file](https://github.com/NginxProxyManager/nginx-proxy-manager) from NGINX Proxy Manager.
-Additionally, I've added the container 'cloudflare-dynamic-dns' as my IP address changes randomly.
+I've changed some of the external ports to access 80, 443, and the GUI for NGINX Proxy Manager as well as placing the storage within [volumes](https://docs.docker.com/engine/storage/volumes/).
+Please change these as needed or use the [offical compose file](https://github.com/NginxProxyManager/nginx-proxy-manager) as seen below.
+Additionally, I've added the container [cloudflare-dynamic-dns](https://github.com/favonia/cloudflare-ddns) as my IP address changes randomly.
 If you don't have a dynamic IP address or don't have intention on exposing a service to the internet you can remove this container from the compose file.

-Below is a basic compose template from NGINX if you don't want to use mine.
+Below is a basic compose template from NGINX if you don't want to use [mine](https://github.com/TechHutTV/homelab/blob/main/proxy/compose.yaml).

+### Offical Compose from NginxProxyManager/nginx-proxy-manager

+Checkout the [quick setup](https://github.com/NginxProxyManager/nginx-proxy-manager?tab=readme-ov-file#quick-setup) section in their offical repo.

+You can add an image or a code block, too.

 ```
 services: